BDC Hamburger Icon

 Open row

-Congratulations!
-You’ve won the battle – you’ve made a sale.
+Congratulations; you’ve made a sale!
 But in reality, the battle has just begun.
 What comes after you’ve made that sale?
 Hopefully, more sales.
 That’s where upselling and cross-selling come into play.
-These popular sales techniques help drive more sales from converted customers, who are proven to be easier to sell to.
+These popular sales techniques help drive more sales from converted customers, who are easier to sell to.

 What is upselling?

-Before we get into the best tips for upselling and cross-selling, let’s clarify the definitions for each.
-Upselling is a sales technique in which a salesperson entices customers to purchase more expensive items or upgrades to make a more profitable sale.
+Before we get into the best tips for upselling and cross-selling, let’s clarify the definitions of each.
+Upselling is a sales technique in which a salesperson entices customers to purchase more-expensive items or upgrades to make a more profitable sale.
 Employees with great sales personalities excel at this.

 However, the way you upsell is key.
 If the sale is framed as wanting the customer to get the most for their money, upselling makes the client feel valued.
-If the customer senses you are attempting to increase your bottom line, they will feel used, which could lead to customer loss or a decline in sales
+If the customer senses you are attempting to increase your bottom line, they will feel used, which could lead to the loss of the customer or a decline in sales

 What is cross-selling?